scottwedge/JAX_archiving_service/JAX_Archiving_Service_API_docs.md

 - `api_key`
 -- Value is the string representing the key
 - `metadata`
 -- Value is a dictionary containing some required keys.
-Described in more detail below.
+Described in more detail below [click here][metadata_link].
 - `source_folder`
 -- String representing the absolute path to the directory requested to be archived
 - `service_path`